tradingview/rest_integrations_docs/source/data/Permissions.rst

 The `/permissions`_ endpoint gets a list of groups allowed for a user.

 This endpoint is used when you want to restrict access to the market data or simply hide data for specific users.
-For example, such restrictions can be made depending on the users location or their subscription plan.
+For example, such restrictions can be made depending on the users' location or their subscription plan.

 The ways how you can restrict access depend on whether you use :ref:`symbol mapping <symbol-mapping>` or not, in other words, whether you use TradingView data available from a third-party source or not.